Someon1e/ankimon/src/Ankimon/config.md

 - `reviewer_image_gif` [True/False]

 Ankimon Window Key:
-You can decide which letter key should be pressed additionally to controll / command (like M etc) to open and close the ankimon window from the anki reviewer
+You can decide which letter key should be pressed additionally to control / command (like M etc) to open and close the ankimon window from the anki reviewer
 - `key_for_opening_closing_ankimon` [A - Z]

 Main Pokemon in Reviewer: